Tárgy hivatalos adatlapja:

-The grade can be modified by the instructor with +/-0.5.
-The instructor can make this decision based on a student's performance at the lectures and the quality of the submitted Laboratory Reports.
-Rounding grade to the nearest integer number will be done using usual algebraic rules.
+The final score can be modified by the lecturer by +-10%.
+The lecturer can make this decision based on a student's performance at the lectures and the quality of the submitted Laboratory Reports.
+Rounding grades to the nearest integer number will be done using the usual algebraic rules.

 - It is the responsibility of each student to complete all assignments according to the requirements set by the Instructor and to submit only work that is his or her own.
-Submitting others' assignments is a big academic sin; doing that you are committing fraud.
+Submitting others' assignments is a considerable academic sin; by doing that you are committing fraud.
 All assignments will be automatically and manually compared against each other.

 - All parties involved in plagiarism and cheating will be prosecuted no matter who copied from whom.
 It is your duty to keep your code secure.
-The incident of this kind will be reported to the respective academic authority for measures to be taken.
+An incident of this kind will be reported to the respective academic authority for measures to be taken.

 - The attendance register is circulated regularly at classes, and it is your responsibility to ensure that you sign it.
 You can sign a register in the first 5 minutes after the start of classes.
 It is an offense to sign a register on behalf of someone else, and anyone found doing so may be investigated for fraud.